ianlibasora/Chess-Game/README.md

 # Chess-Game with Python
 # WIP

 Classic game of chess using Python's PyGame module.
 Intended for two player multiplayer.
 Does not feature AI for single player.
 Includes move validation against chess rules.
 Also includes advanced piece behaviour, such as promotion.
+Game can be restarted and moves undone at any time.
 Game assets used referenced below.

 ## Gameplay mechanics: